* This is the Professional Version. *

 Ergot derivatives are not recommended for treatment of DUB because they are rarely effective.

 If pregnancy is desired and bleeding is not heavy, ovulation induction with clomiphene (50 mg po on days 5 through 9 of the menstrual cycle) can be tried.

 Hysteroscopy with D & C may be therapeutic as well as diagnostic; it may be the treatment of choice when anovulatory bleeding is severe or when hormone therapy is ineffective.
 Structural causes such as polyps or fibroids may be identified or removed during hysteroscopy.
 This procedure may decrease bleeding but, in some women, causes amenorrhea due to endometrial scarring (Asherman syndrome).

-More benign cystic or adenomatous hyperplasia can usually be treated with high-dose cyclic progesterone therapy (eg, cyclic medroxyprogesterone acetate); sampling is repeated after about 3 mo.
+More benign cystic or adenomatous hyperplasia can usually be treated with high-dose cyclic progestin therapy (eg, cyclic medroxyprogesterone acetate) or a progestin- or levonorgestrel-releasing IUD; sampling is repeated after about 3 mo.

 Anovulatory DUB is the most common cause of abnormal uterine bleeding.

 Test for treatable causes of bleeding; tests may include a pregnancy test, CBC, measurement of hormone levels (TSH, prolactin, progesterone), and often ultrasonography and endometrial sampling.